Graph Foundation Models: Concepts, Opportunities and Challenges: Challenges and Future Directions

 \subsubsection{Trustworthiness}

 Despite the strong performance of LLM-based foundation models, their black-box nature~\cite{sun2022black} introduces a host of safety concerns, such as hallucination and privacy leaks.
 The hallucination refers to the output appearing plausible but deviating from user input, context, or facts~\cite{zhang2023siren}.
 Existing research suggests that this phenomenon is associated with multiple factors, such as the model's overconfidence in its own behavior~\cite{ren2023investigating} and the misunderstanding of false correlations~\cite{li2022pre}.
-Similarly, recent work has pointed out that pre-trained GNNs also pose certain trustworthy risks about fairness~\cite{zhang2024endowing} and robustness against attacks~\cite{zhang2022inference}.
-Given the unique nature of graph data, we may require certain techniques to prevent or mitigate security risks on graph foundation models, such as confidence calibration~\cite{wang2021confident} or counterfactual reasoning~\cite{tan2022learning}.
-Additionally, given that existing research has indicated privacy risks in both GNN~\cite{wu2022federated, yan2024federated} and LLM~\cite{staab2023beyond}, enhancing the privacy of graph foundation models is also a critical concern.
-Some potential solutions include federated learning~\cite{chen2023privacy}, RLHF~\cite{ouyang2022training} and red teaming~\cite{shi2024red}, but whether these methods can be applied to graph foundation models is still unknown.
+Similarly, recent work has pointed out that pre-trained GNNs also pose certain trustworthy risks about fairness~\cite{zhang2024endowing} and robustness against attacks~\cite{zhang2022inference, zhang2024can}.
+Given the unique nature of graph data, we may require certain techniques to prevent or mitigate security risks on GFMs, such as confidence calibration~\cite{wang2021confident} or counterfactual reasoning~\cite{tan2022learning}.
+Additionally, given that existing research has indicated privacy risks in both GNN~\cite{wu2022federated, yan2024federated} and LLM~\cite{staab2023beyond}, enhancing the privacy of GFMs is also a critical concern.
+Some potential solutions include federated learning~\cite{chen2023privacy}, RLHF~\cite{ouyang2022training} and red teaming~\cite{shi2024red}, but whether these methods can be applied to GFMs is still unknown. {Finally, graph data in real-world applications frequently encounter challenges such as noise~\cite{fatemi2021slaps}, class imbalance~\cite{zeng2023imgcl}, data incompleteness~\cite{tu2024revisiting}, and multi-modal features~\cite{lian2023gcnet}.
+Developing methods to utilize these graph data for constructing GFMs, or adapting existing GFMs to accommodate these characteristics, will be a critical area of focus for future research.}